-This included deploying, retrieving, and downloading loggers; preparing data sets; conducting analyses; and distributing data sets.
-Risk assessment of the likelihood of being able to continue to safely retrieve loggers on schedule was conducted at each Station whenever loggers were deployed or replaced.
-Stations are decommissioned if their physical viability is likely to be compromised due to channel instability, repeated disturbance by people or animals or any other threat to data quality.
+This included deploying, retrieving, and downloading loggers; preparing data sets; conducting analyses; and reporting results.
+Risk assessment of the likelihood of being able to continue to safely retrieve loggers on schedule was conducted at each Station when loggers were deployed or replaced.
+Stations are decommissioned if their physical viability was likely to be compromised due to channel instability, repeated disturbance by people or animals or any other threat to data quality.
 A new Station on the same river or stream may be established if a suitable location is found.

 The performance of each Station in collecting an uninterrupted data series of sufficient quality was assessed during data set preparation.
+New Stations may be added to the network to meet an opportunity or need.